 In the previous instruction, I instructed you generally on the credibility of witnesses.
-I now give you this further instruction on how the credibility of a witness can be "impeached" and how you are to consider the testimony of certain witnesses.
+I now give you this further instruction on how the credibility of a witness can be "impeached."

-A witness may be discredited or impeached by contradictory evidence; by showing that the witness testified falsely concerning a material matter; by showing that the witness has a motive to be untruthful; or by evidence that at some other time, the witness has said or done something, or has failed to say or do something, that is inconsistent with the witness' present testimony.
+A witness may be discredited or impeached by contradictory evidence; by showing that the witness testified falsely concerning a material matter; by showing the witness has a motive to be untruthful; or by evidence that at some other time the witness has said or done something, or has failed to say or do something, that is inconsistent with the witness' present testimony.

-Exhibits will be admitted into evidence and are to be considered along with all the other evidence to assist you in reaching your verdicts.
+Exhibits will be admitted into evidence and are to be considered along with all the other evidence to assist you in reaching your verdict.
 During your deliberations, you are not to tamper with the exhibits or their contents, and you should leave the exhibits in the jury room in the same condition as you received them.